 During my time as a nurse, I discovered several truths: (1) Many people are not aware of the large number of children being diagnosed with cancer until they have a child that receives the awful, and surprising diagnosis.
-Today, each and everyday, 43 children will be diagnosed with cancer.
+Today, each and everyday, 46 children will be diagnosed with cancer.
 (2) Childhood cancer is not as rare as most people think it is.
-Worldwide, close to a quarter of a million children will get cancer each year.
+Worldwide, over 300,000 children will get cancer each year.
 Many children are being diagnosed with thyroid, kidney, and brain cancers that were formally known as “adult cancers.

 As someone who has been very closely involved with precious children being treated for cancer and watching what their families have to endure, it has angered me that so many companies have items that promote breast cancer awareness and other diseases, but seem to ignore the number one disease killer of children.
 I am also angered that baseball teams do pink on Mother’s Day for breast cancer and blue on Father’s Day for variety of men’s cancer conditions but overlook childhood cancer and it’s gold ribbon especially in September.

 Awareness is needed for childhood cancer just as it was needed for HIV Aids, and Breast Cancer.
 It is the awareness that will eventually lead to the funding that is so desperately needed for pediatric cancer research.
 If people were fully aware of the plight of children with cancer, I am sure the National Cancer Institute would be spending more than 4% on pediatric cancer.